henricasanova/henricasanova.github.io/_pages/research.md

   - Application scheduling and resource management algorithms
   - Software frameworks for execution scientific applications
-  - Design of HPC systems (network topologies, fault-tolerance, physical layouts for 3-D multi-chip systems)
+  - Design of HPC systems (network topologies, physical layouts for 3-D multi-chip systems)
   - Modeling and simulation of parallel/distributed computing platforms and applications

 See my [Publication page]({{base.url}}/publications/) for all details.